jjjkkkjjj/Matft/README.md

              */
         }
 ```
-Matft is almost same performance as Numpy!!!
+Matft achieved almost same performance as Numpy!!!

 ※Swift's performance test was conducted in release mode

-However, my codes have several overhead and redundant part so this performance could be better than now.
+My codes have several overhead and redundant part so this performance could be better than now.

 ```python
 import numpy as np